vsariola/crackle-tracker/README.md

 - Mute: Temporarily mute channel.
 - Slide: How quickly the pitch of the channel drops.
 0 = no drop, 8 =
   typical for a kick.
+- Arpeggio: When using diatonic scale, it arpeggiate with this many thirds on top of the bass note, so 1 = arpeggiate between root and third of the chord, 2 = arpeggiate between root, third and fifth of the chord... etc.

 Song settings